oodle-ai/aws-retail-store-sample-app/deploy/terraform/ecs/default/README.md

 It provides:
 - VPC with public and private subnets
-- ECS cluster using Fargate for compute
+- ECS cluster using EC2 for compute
 - All application dependencies such as RDS, DynamoDB table, Elasticache etc.
 - Deployment of application components as ECS services
 - ECS Service Connect to handle traffic between services